-Here is the case that the death-knell is most definitely ringing.
+Here is the case that the death knell is most definitely ringing.
 I appreciate the obvious, products only appeal to minority sectors, brand loyalties dictate specific interests, price point categorises people into groups and timing of particular promotions dictate those likely to be in the audience at that moment in time.
 But yet the question remains, why segment?
-People are individual and should not be lumped together.
+People are individuals and should not be lumped together.

 Is the lady who loves Louboutin shoes the same as the lady who loves sandals?
 Both are footwear.
 Has she already got them?
 Are they her colour, or style?
 Heel height, heel type, finish material, matt, pointed, round or open toe etc How accurately would you have to go to fine-tune her segmenting to get it exactly perfect, or are you happy with getting the generalisation within the scope of breaking-even on her segment to justify the mailing cost?